KittDoesCode/containerized-guacamole/README.md

 ## Unique Features

 * Unlike other solutions this setup is much simpler to setup and is inline with docker/docker-compse best practice.
-* Here we use official Apache Guacamole Docker Images [guacamole/guacamole:latest](https://hub.docker.com/r/guacamole/) always up to date.
+* Utilize oznu/guacamole combined Guacamole container.
 * Automatically created and configured Nginx Reverse Proxy in front of the Guacamole Service.
 * TLS encrypted traffic with Let's Encrypt for your public domain.
 * Minimal configuration of only *two* mandatory environment variables.